home-assistant/companion.home-assistant/website/versioned_docs/version-2.0.0/core/actions.md

 original_id: actions
 ---

-Actions is a generic system that allows you to easily integrate the Home Assistant automations system into multiple areas of iOS and [Apple Watch](../integrations/watch).
+Actions is a generic system that allows you to easily integrate the Home Assistant automations system into multiple areas of iOS.

 # Creating Actions
 Actions are created from the Actions section of the App Configuration page within the companion App.
 Each action has six required fields: